Axway/amplify-central/content/en/docs/connect_manage_environ/view_environments.md

 weight: 10
 date: 2020-12-14
 ---
-The environments page contains all of your environments in a searchable and sortable list.
+The *environments* page displays all of your environments in a searchable and sortable list.
 This list contains:

 * Axway Cloud SaaS environment
 * Environments using the API service model: